 Peak Season (mid December to mid January)

 This is the most popular (and also most expensive) time to visit Mauritius.
 In addition, it’s the start of the Mauritian summer, so the weather will typically be hot and humid, with humidity increasing as we move into January.
-The festive season is a great time to visit the island, however be prepared for crowds. multi-day excursions.
+The festive season is a great time to visit the island, however be prepared for crowds.
+Popular activities like the Ile aux Cerfs Speedboat Trip and Swimming With Wild Dolphins should be booked well in advance, as should hotels, even if you’re planning multi-day excursions.

 Summer Season (mid January to the end of April)

 While the crowds start to die down after mid January, the summer season is Mauritius is still quite busy.
 Expect the weather to be hot and humid, with frequent afternoon showers.
-Summer is also cyclone season in Mauritius, however cyclones rarely hit the island directly.
+Summer is also cyclone season in Mauritius, however, cyclones rarely hit the island directly.
 Tropical fruits (mangos, lychees) and in abundance.
 The water is warm (27 – 29 degrees), and teeming with tropical fish.
 During this period Mauritius is a quintessential tropical destination.
 For many, this is the best time to visit Mauritius, especially those from the northern hemisphere.
-This is a great time of year to do a Snorkelling Tour.
+This is a great time of year to do sea activities in Mauritius.

 Fall & Winter Season (May to the end of September)